 The Company is planning to implement IFRS 17 for statutory statements and group consolidation starting from 1 January 2023 based on Vienna Insurance Group guidance.
-The Company expects that this new standard, when initially applied, will have a material impact on the financial statements of the Company as the Company concludes insurance contracts, however, the Company management has not yet started the assessment of the quantitative impact.
+The Company expects that this new standard, when initially applied, will have a material impact on the financial statements of the Company as the Company concludes insurance contracts, however, the Company management, although has started the assessment of the quantitative impact, precise numbers cannot be provided yet.
+Extensive training sessions organized by the group have been completed by all employees involved in IFRS17 implementation project.
+Company has approved IFRS17 methodology and accounting principles.
+New systems and procedures are already in place and have been tested by the Company and the Group during 2021.
+Company has performed dry run for transition data and one comparative period data, results were provided to the Group.
+Company will be transitioning to IFRS17 starting with the application date of 1 January 2022.
+During 2022 IFRS 17 and IFRS 4 set of accounts will be run in parallel.
+First comparative period for internal purposes will be Q1-Q2 2022.